verekia/initializr-website/README.md

         the  asset for the default deposit and withdrawal actions.
-The reason or this decision is that any source code forked from Bitcoin or Litecoin's code should include the same or very similar processes for the scripts this web-kit provides to allow for a resource as how to implment cryptocurrency deposits and withdrawals.
+The reason or this decision is that any source code forked from Bitcoin or Litecoin's code should include the same or very similar processes for the scripts this web-kit provides to allow for a resource as how to implement cryptocurrency deposits and withdrawals.

         Please do your own due diligence when developing a Ripple business, such as a Gateway.
 You must do your own research and contact relevent Government